SarderLab/DN_classification/README.md

 Feature estimation - Contains the algorithms necessary to train a single model and perform sequential feature dropout at prediction time.
 Takes as input a feature description text file, a set of labels, and yields a formatted text file that contain the prediction data from each dropout.

 Feature_texts:
-This directory contains pre-derived feature texts which correspond to the experiments described in our manuscript.
+This directory contains pre-derived feature texts and labels which correspond to the experiments described in our manuscript.